FBI internal memo warns of nationwide armed protests ahead of Biden inauguration

 The FBI bulletin follows the deadly riot at the U.S. Capitol last Wednesday in which a mob of Trump supporters rioted at the Capitol, resulting in four deaths, including a Capitol Police officer.

-Since the attack, Trump supporters have openly discussed on social media platforms the possibility of violence at the Capitol in the days ahead of the attack.
+Since the attack, Trump supporters have openly discussed on social media platforms the possibility of violence at the Capitol in the days ahead of the inauguration.

 Washington officials, including Mayor Muriel Bowser, have called for increased security.
 The National Park Service has shut down the Washington Monument through Jan.
 24 after receiving “credible threats.”